DiamondLightSource/dodal/docs/how-to/include-devices-in-plans.md

 # Include Devices in Plans

-There are three main ways to include dodal devices in plans
+There are two main ways to include dodal devices in plans

 ## 1. Pass as Argument